jonathan-robertson/quantum-elevators/README.md

 - ⚠️ it is **NECESSARY** for the host to run with EAC disabled or the DLL file in this mod will not be able to run
 - 😉 other players **DO NOT** need to disable EAC in order to connect to your game session, so you don't need to walk them through these steps
 - 🔑 it is also **HIGHLY RECOMMENDED** to add a password to your game session
-  - while disabling EAC is 100% necessary to run this mod properly, it also allows other players to run any mods they want on their end (which could be used to gain access to admin commands and/or grief you or your other players)
+  - while disabling EAC is 100% necessary (for P2P or single player) to run this mod properly, it also allows other players to run any mods they want on their end (which could be used to gain access to admin commands and/or grief you or your other players)
+  - please note that *dedicated servers* do not have this limitation and can have EAC fully enabled; we have setup guides for dedicated servers as well, listed in the next 2 sections: [Windows/Linux Installation (Server via FTP from Windows PC)](#windowslinux-installation-server-via-ftp-from-windows-pc) and [Linux Server Installation (Server via SSH)](#linux-server-installation-server-via-ssh)

 ### Windows/Linux Installation (Server via FTP from Windows PC)